-Safer Routes to School This is investment in making walking routes to schools safer and more attractive.
-Links to the schools' streets programme and issues identified in Home to School safer walking route assessments.
-Priority will be given to locations that are likely to provide the biggest benefit to the largest number of children. £600k split forecast over 3 yrs as follows Yr 1 £0k Yr 2 £300k Yr 3 £300k The Vision Zero road safety infrastructure schemes are currently still being developed and are due to be installed in the later part of 2024, and in 2025.
+Meeting date Item Action/recommendation Responsible person Timescale Last reviewed Update/response to the largest number of children.
+The Vision Zero road safety infrastructure schemes are currently still being developed and are due to be installed in the later part of 2024, and in 2025.
 The full capital and revenue costs of the Vision Zero programme will also be submitted as part of the Vision Zero Programme annual report due in April 2025.
-12. That the Council should ensure that existing road layouts are considered as material planning considerations in its responses to applications for new residential developments.
-Accepted assessing assessment of accompar (TDM) teal information considere pad layout is considered as a material consideration what any planning application on its merits.
-To assist OCC ents both National & Local Policies and Design Guidance.
-Manual for Streets 1 and 2 Local Travel Connectivity Plan (Part 2) Street Design Guide Design Manual for Roads and Bridges (DMRB) National Planning Policy Framework (NPPF) a planning submission, any new proposed road layout nied with a road safety audit.
-OCC's Transport Development ensure all planning submissions contain a road safety on how the TDM work with developers to ensure road is detailed on the TDM webpages: Transport Development (TDM) Oxfordshire County Council is expected to be oment Management ety audit.
-Further ad safety is
+12) That the Council should ensure that existing road layouts are planning considerations in its responses to new residential developments.
+Paul Fermer; Sean Rooney; Caroline Coyne 25/09/2024 Existing road layout is considered as a material consideration when the OCC is assessing any planning application on its merits.
+To assist OCC with these assessments both National &amp; Local Policies and Design Guidance are considered: Manual for Streets 1 and 2 Local Travel Connectivity Plan (Part 2) Street Design Guide Design Manual for Roads and Bridges (DMRB)